-The Nebraska Department of Environmental Quality (NDEQ) has completed the Source Water Assessment Included in the assessment are a Wellhead Protection Area map, potential contaminant source inventory, and source water protection information.
-To view the Source Water Assessment or for more information please contact the person named above on this report or the NDEQ at (402) 471-3376 or go to http://deq.ne.gov
+The Nebraska Department of Environment and Energy (NDEE) has completed the Source Water Assessment.
+Included in the assessment are a Wellhead Protection Area map, potential contaminant source inventory, and source water protection information.
+To view the Source Water Assessment or for more information please contact the person named above on this report or the NDEE at 402-471-3376 or go to http://dee.ne.gov.

-In order to ensure that tap water is safe to drink, EPA prescribes regulations which limit the amount of certain contaminants in water provided by public water systems FDA regulations establish limits for contaminants in bottled water which must provide the same protection for public health and, in some cases, radioactive material, and can pick up substances resulting from the presence of animals or from human activity
+In order to ensure that tap water is safe to drink, EPA prescribes regulations which limit the amount of certain contaminants in water provided by public water systems.
+FDA regulations establish limits for contaminants in bottled water which must provide the same protection for public health.